Skip to main content

 • Roadside Assistance

-All cardmember travel benefits are complimentary.
-Cardmembers need to use their Chase Sapphire Reserve card to pay for air, cruise or other carrier fare for themselves or any immediate family members for any coverage to apply.
+Cardmember travel benefits are complimentary.
+Cardmembers must use their Chase Sapphire Reserve card to pay for air, cruise or other carrier fare for themselves or any family members for any coverage to apply.

 You may find that Chase Sapphire Reserve provides exceptional credit card rewards for travel.
 The card features a $300 annual travel credit and complimentary airport lounge access.
-For purchases made through Chase TravelSM, after the first $300 is spent annually, cardmembers may earn:
+For purchases made through Chase Travel, after the first $300 is spent annually, cardmembers can earn:

 Chase Sapphire Preferred® Travel Accident Insurance

 Death and dismemberment coverage is available with Chase Sapphire Preferred up to $500,000.
-Alongside Travel Accident Insurance, cardmembers may use these complimentary travel benefits:
+Alongside Travel Accident Insurance, cardmembers also receive these complimentary travel benefits:

 • Baggage Delay Insurance